mohammad-taheri1/Amazing-World-Of-Database/01-ERD/DownTownFloral/README.md

 - Type of products sold in each order is important.
 - There might be some Sales Rep. This must be covered.
 - We need Order Price history.
 Because they can be updated during the time.
+- They might have Delivery drivers.
+This must be covered.
+- They need to assign a driver to order. drivers will be chose based on the delivery zones.

 ## Possible Entities: